 WALL STREET JOURNAL, LINDSAY WISE

-Lawmakers in both the House and Senate relaunched a bipartisan effort Thursday to repeal two decades-old authorizations for the use of military force in Iraq, the latest in an effort by Congress to reassert its constitutional power over declarations of war.
+The House voted 366-46 to repeal two decades-old authorizations of the use of military force in the Middle East, or AUMFs, as Congress moves to reassert its constitutional powers to declare war.

-The 2001 authorization is broader and more frequently used than other authorizations for the use of military force, or AUMFs.
-It granted the president authority to use “all necessary and appropriate force” to go after any persons or groups associated with or linked in any way to the terrorist attacks.
+A bigger fight over military authorizations lies ahead, as some members of Congress push to repeal and replace the 2001 AUMF that Congress passed in reaction to the Sept.
+11, 2001, terrorist attacks.
+That authorization is broader and more frequently used than other AUMFs.
+It granted the president authority to use “all necessary and appropriate force” to go after any persons or groups associated or linked in any way to the terrorist attacks.